spring-guides/gs-rest-hateoas/README.md

 The service will expose a resource at `/greeting` to handle `GET` requests, optionally with a `name` parameter in the query string.
 The `GET` request should return a `200 OK` response with JSON in the body that represents a greeting.

-Beyond that the JSON representation of the resource shall be enriched with hypermedia elements, read: links.
+Beyond that the JSON representation of the resource shall be enriched with a list of hypermedia elements in a `links` property.
 The most rudimentary form of this is a link pointing to the resource itself.
 So the representation should look something like this:

     { "links" : [ { "rel" : "self",
                     "href" : "http://localhost:8080/greeting?name=World" } ],